 How long should you wait to date after a divorce?
-When I first got separated, it bothered me when people tried to give me advice about dating after divorce.
-I felt like saying, “I’m the only person who has the right to determine how long I should wait to date.
+When I first got separated, it bothered me when people tried to give me advice about dating and my love life, along with when the right time was to start dating again.
+I felt like saying, “I’m the only person who has the right to determine how long I should and want wait to date.

 People who had never gone through a divorce would say to me, “You don’t need to date right now.
 Just take some time for yourself.”
 Or, “Why would you want to date?
 You should be focused on your kids.”
 Or, “If I were you, I’d go out and have tons of sex.”
 Or, “Just have fun.
 Date a bunch of guys.
 Don’t get serious with anyone.”

 I had major issues with all of these things and wanted to say, “Butt out!
 I don’t want your advice.”
 The thing is, they were all speaking about what they would do if they were in my situation.
 How did they know how I was feeling?

 Divorce is very complicated and deciding how long you should wait to date after divorce is a very very personal decision.

 Of course I wanted to focus on my kids.
 But I wanted to date, too!
 Just because I was separated, did that mean I was being punished?
 Was I grounded for a certain period of time before I was allowed to mingle, socialize, meet people and alleviate a loneliness I was feeling?

 Also, did I want to date a bunch of guys?
 Did I want to have tons of sex?
 Hell no. I just wanted companionship.
 I wanted to feel less lonely.
 Being separated is a terribly lonely feeling.
 Also, I wanted to flirt and feel sexy and pretty.
 A bad marriage makes a person feel terrible about themselves, inside and out.

 Every newly separated man or woman has a unique situation when it comes to dating.
 There are no rules.
 That’s why there should be no judging by others.